 In scenario 2, price increases by 50% where sales remain the same, in 3rd case price increases by 10% and sales drop by 10%, in 4th scenario price increases by 20% and sales drop by 20%, in 5th scenario price increases by 30% and sales go down by 30%, in 6th case price rises by 40% and sales drop by 40% and in the last scenario prices go up by 50% and sales go down by 50%.

-Here, scenario 2 shows that you can almost double your profits with just 50% rise in the price.
-Scenario 3, 4, 5, 6 shows that even if sales are dropped by a few percents, you are still at a more profitable position than your current stage.
+Here, scenario 2 shows that you can almost double your profits with just a 50% rise in the price.
+Scenario 3, 4, 5, 6 show that even if sales are dropped by a few percent, you are still at a more profitable position than your current stage.
 Scenario 7 tells that there is always a limit which a certain price increment can bear in loss of sales.
 Beyond that, you will drop miserably.